Philodendron Light Requirements: Keep Your Plant Happy and Healthy

 Ideal Light Conditions

-Philodendron light requirements 1
+Philodendron Light Requirements 1

 Philodendrons thrive in bright, indirect light.
 This kind of light is gentle and helps them grow big, green leaves.
 It is similar to the light they would get in their natural home, where the sun shines through the leaves of tall trees.
 To make sure your philodendron gets the best light, here are some great places to put it: